 • Chocolate chips.
 For extra chocolate flavor, add melted chocolate chips to the batter!
 Feel free to use dairy free chocolate chips if you’d like.

 • Vanilla donut glaze.
 Optional, but highly recommended for that classic donut shop chocolate donut!
-If you would prefer a chocolate glaze, scroll down to the “donut variations” section.
+If you would prefer a chocolate glaze, scroll down to the “variations” section.

 ingredients for chocolate donuts

-2. Add batter to the donut pan.
-You can spoon batter into the donut pan or you can use a piping bag or freezer bag with the tip snipped off to pipe the donut batter into the pan.
+1. Add batter to the pan.
+You can spoon batter into the pan or you can use a piping bag or freezer bag with the tip snipped off to pipe the batter into the pan.

-3. Bake donuts.
+2. Bake.
 They bake up VERY quickly!
-These donuts only take 9 to 10 minutes at 350ºF.
-Then, let them cool for about 5 minutes before removing them from the pan.
+These only take 9 to 10 minutes at 350ºF.
+You can check for doneness by inserting a toothpick.
+Then, let them cool for about 5 minutes before removing them from the pan and transferring them to a wire rack.

 These baked donuts are super simple to make, but here are a few tips to make sure they are perfect every time!